 As many of you know, I publish coloring books, other books, teach on several online teaching platforms, and I am passionate about painting abstracts—the bigger and more colorful, the better.
 For the past few years, I’ve also coached and mentored artists in every phase of their journey, have been live every week on Coffee with Ronnie, and kept up (mostly) with updating my YouTube channel.

 Sounds like a lot?
 It is.
 As I digested all of that, thought about (and journaled about) what else I want to do, I came to a decision.

 If you’ve ever worked with me or watched any of my videos you know I often talk about “if you say yes to something you have to say no to something else,” and I’m afraid I’ve only been saying yes over the past few years.
 That is not sustainable, especially for the balanced and joyful life I intend to have.
 And there are a few things I have been saying “no” to that I want to move into the “yes” column.

 So, I’ve made some decisions.
-I am ending my coaching practice, and my weekly Coffee with Ronnie show.
+I am pausing my coaching practice for now, and my weekly Coffee with Ronnie “show”.
 I will invest more time into my publishing efforts, my fine art endeavors, and publishing more videos about the creative life on YouTube.

 Also, I love teaching and will find meaningful ways to do that, and of course I will be contributing to conversations on social media whenever I can add something of value.

 “Living a Colorful Life” says it all— linking the Coloring Café, my paintings, and my attitude toward life.
 I want to experience and reflect all the hues and shades that life has in store for me, and I hope you come along for the rainbow-colored ride with me.